 While teachers are often familiar with using benchmarks to measure student growth, there are a few best practices that NoRedInk has seen teachers employ that help the process run smoothly!

-- Find the time: Typically, administrators create a 1 to 4-week window for the Benchmark to be administered and completed.
+- Find the time: Typically, administrators create a 2 to 3-week window for the Benchmark to be administered and completed.
 Plan to administer your Benchmark early in that window so any absent students can make up the work before the window closes.

-- Familiarize students with NoRedInk: Having students' first activity be a Skills Benchmark may not be the most enjoyable experience.
-Before you administer your Benchmark, have students log in.
-Consider assigning a Fluency and Fun Quick Write to help students get comfortable with the site!
+- Familiarize students with NoRedInk: Before you administer your Benchmark, have students log in.
+Consider assigning a Fluency and Fun Quick Write to help students get comfortable with the site.

 - Set expectations with students: Many students experience anxiety when approaching content they might not know.
 Before students begin the Benchmark, let them know that the assignment is meant to help you learn more about their areas of strength and growth so you can support them throughout the year.